 Hi!
 My name is Augusto Sperb Machado.
 I work as a Graduate Assistant in Political Theory and the History of Political Ideas at the University of Lausanne (UNIL), in Switzerland.

 My research interests revolve around normative political philosophy, history of contemporary political ideas, and analytical jurisprudence.
-Right now, I am preparing a Ph.D. thesis on the relationship between luck egalitarianism, conservatism, and public policy.
+Right now, I am preparing a Ph.D. thesis on the difficult relationship between luck egalitarianism, G. A. Cohen's conservatism, and public policy.
 Many of my past works focused on the moral foundations of the rule of law.

 You can always reach me by e-mail at email@example.com.

 Joint PhD degree (candidate) in Public Administration at the University of Lausanne (UNIL, Vaud, Switzerland) and in Law, Politics, and Philosophy at the École des hautes études en sciences sociales (EHESS, Paris, France) — currently.

 Dissertation's provisional title: Conservatism and Luck Egalitarianism: Accepting the Given vs. Neutralizing Luck in Social Justice and Public Policy [in English]

 Master's degree in Politics at the École des hautes études en sciences sociales (EHESS, Paris, France) — 2020.

 Master's thesis: Egalitarianism between Institutions and Ethoses: A Study on the Site of Social Justice in John Rawls and Gerald Cohen [in French]